-28. Can my child eat and drink on the travel assistance vehicle?
+29. Can my child eat and drink on the travel assistance vehicle?

 No. Eating and drinking is not permitted on vehicles.
 If your child has a medical condition which means they must eat regularly you must notify the SEN team/medical needs team of this in advance of the journey.
-It may require a risk assessment.

-29. Can my child take equipment on the travel assistance vehicle?
+30. Can my child take equipment on the travel assistance vehicle?